topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 Waypoint icons
 ==============

 A :ref:`waypoint <ss-waypoint>` is displayed on the map with an icon.
-If you create a waypoint you can choose an icon from the waypoint icons screen.
+If you :ref:`create a waypoint <ss-waypoint-create-map>` you can choose an icon from the waypoint icons screen.
 The waypoint icons screen displays the list of available icons on your device.
 An example of this screen is shown below.

 .. figure:: ../_static/waypoint-ic1.png
    :height: 568px